As we age, we need to train smarter and safer. This guide will show you the most effective workout routines for men over 40!

-- Chest: 3 x 10-12 DB Chest Press (safer than barbell for us older guys)
+- Chest: 3 x 10-12 dumbbell chest press (safer than a barbell for us older guys)

-- Finisher: 2 x 12 reps DB Dead-lifts (keep your back upright and core tight)
+- Finisher: 2 x 12 reps dumbbell deadlifts (keep your back upright and core tight)

-If you don’t have access to weights, you can still do a great full body strength workout using body-weight exercises, like this one below.
+If you don’t have access to weights, you can still do a great full-body strength workout using bodyweight exercises, like this one:

 - Shoulders: 3 x 15-25 incline push-ups (feet elevated)